SeiryuZ/HemeWeb/proposal/README.md

 One similar project is Nekkloud [6].
 Here, a web interface is developed as an alternative to their original workflow.
 This original workflow involves around many steps to run Nektar++ high-order finite element code.
 Besides being complex, acquiring resources are also hard.
 Nekkloud is developed to encapsulate all these difficulties while providing access to Nektar++ software.
 Using a web interface to provide a high level interface instead of using command line.
 This is parallel with how the proposed project can improve HemeLB.

+Another project that is tackling similar space is Galaxy [7].
+Galaxy, a web-based reproducible research platform, use cloud infrastructure to run its HPC application.
+In illustrating its use, the developer has developed a super-resolution spark (SRS) model.
+This model need a supercomputing resources to execute which cloud infrastructure could handle.
+These capabilities are also encapsulated in an easy to use web interface.
+Making it easy for scientists to run, and share simulations with the public.

+Above examples illustrate that web application is a viable alternative interface for complex applications.
+It allows users without HPC expertise to easily run the needed applications.
+However, this implementation on the cloud also have negative impact.
+Raw performance are lower than dedicated HPC infrastructures as observed in [6][8][9].
+Nekkloud project consider the performance penalty is acceptable and I tend to agree.
+HemeWeb will also provide web interface for HemeLB simulation workflow with necessary performance penalty.